Wood Burning Oven Kitchen

-Large, super high-end and gourmet-worthy, this black and white charmer by top Montreal designer Scott Yetman is one of the most interesting and well-designed kitchens we’ve seen in some time.
+An indoor wood burning oven is a big commitment to any kitchen and an unusual find.
+Yet it’s nearly lost in this large, super high-end and gourmet-worthy kitchen by top Montreal designer Scott Yetman.
+This black and white charmer also is one of the most interesting and well-designed kitchens we’ve seen in some time.
 It also has a popular color scheme worked out so thoroughly there are lessons even a practiced kitchen designer can take away.

 While the centerpiece of the kitchen appears to be the imposing island, with butcher block and a built-in knife rack at the business end, the heart of this kitchen is a few feet away: the wood burning oven in the corner.
 With the beehive shape and tall chimney seamlessly built in, plus a commercial stainless work table alongside for setting down hot pizza and bread pans or earthenware dishes, this oven says “serious cook at home.”